abhi-glitchhg/leetcode_prep/662-maximum-width-of-binary-tree/NOTES.md

-really nice approach; basically giving all nodes an individual number in nodes;
+really nice approach; basically giving all nodes an individual number in nodes; i copied from discussion as i was unable to find a good approach.